fedorovvl/tsohld/README.md

 # or play via mitmproxy
 1) install python3
 2) install mitmproxy
-3) in linux set in browser configuration or over shell "export" a http,https proxy "127.0.0.1:8080"
+3) in linux set in browser configuration or over shell "export http_proxy=http://127.0.0.1:8080" or
-or
 in macos run in terminal (replace full path), set proxy only for TSO hosts:
 ```shell-script